FPSB India Celebrates World Financial Planning Day; To Host Multiple Campaigns Across the Country to Raise Awareness of Financial Planning - www.lokmattimes.com

 FPSB India Celebrates World Financial Planning Day; To Host Multiple Campaigns Across the Country to Raise Awareness of Financial Planning

-Mumbai (Maharashtra) [India], September 30: FPSB India, the Indian subsidiary of Financial Planning Standards Board Ltd. (FPSB Ltd.), along with other ...
+PNN Mumbai (Maharashtra) [India], September 30: FPSB India, the Indian subsidiary of Financial Planning Standards Board Ltd. (FPSB Ltd.), ...

 Mumbai (Maharashtra) [India], September 30: FPSB India, the Indian subsidiary of Financial Planning Standards Board Ltd. (FPSB Ltd.), along with other global network organisations, is pleased to announce the ninth annual World Financial Planning Day (WFPD), taking place on 8 October 2025.
 This global event leverages the talents and skills of more than 230,000 CFP® professionals worldwide, including 3,215 CFP® professionals in India, to highlight the pivotal role financial planning plays in empowering people to take control of their financial well-being.
 World Financial Planning Day also coincides with the International Organization of Securities Commissions (IOSCO) World Investor Week (WIW) from 6 to 12 October 2025.